Astropilot/ValheimTooler/README.md

 ## Contributing

 The project is open for contributions!
-Feel free to open merge requests.
+Open an Issue to propose new features or directly make a merge request if you want to implement it yourself.
+Please respect the conventions defined by editorconfig!
+It should be automatically taken into account by Visual Studio.

-Please respect the rules in editorconfig!
+A more complete contributing file will arrive soon...

 **Important**: This program aims to keep it simple (I initially coded it only to learn how to develop cheats on Unity games), that's why I won't go into modifying the game methods but only calling or modifying the class variables.
 So it is not planned to use libraries like Harmony to patch methods even if it reduces the possibilities of features.